benrizza/ISAD251-Coursework-Project/README.md

 YouTube Video Link: https://youtu.be/6EmMUxlsEzg

+**Image file uploading not working on hosted server folder - not sure why.

 ## To-Do List:
 - Order Basket Partial View - Not implemented pretend order basket has been created.
 - Order Basket prices do not update when you change quantity (realtime JS updating not implemented) - refresing page will update prices.